dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 ---
 title: "What is the Soul?
 A Baseline for the Materialist Conception"
 headline: "Hey Rationalist, Want to Arm-Wrestle?"
+categories: "blog"
+tags: "philosophy jung machine-learning psychology sociology"
+headline: ""
+author:
+  name: "David Conner"
+excerpt: "
+So many people accept at face value either some identity given to them by others or perhaps the assumed identity developed by a younger self.
+They stop looking or maybe they've never looked much at all.
+This is what's so dangerous about the materialist misconception that *there is no soul!* What do you mean by that?
+Do you even know?
+To the person who needs soul-searching, if they believe the soul resides entirely within some interalized encoding of matter interally, then they allow the noise of life to define all they see and all they think.
+They believe the extent of their soul to exist entirely separately of society and this is a dangerous assumption because it deprives the person of power over their mind, over their life and over the composition of their soul."
 ---

 ## [From the Soul, Defined, to Jung's Individuation](#from-the-soul-defined-to-jungs-individuation)